joshuawilson/talamer-quickstarts/contacts-responsive/README.md

    1. [There are 3 ways](http://www.deegeu.com/3-ways-to-add-a-datasource-to-wildfly-9/)
    2. Here is a detailed look at the 3rd way, [using the jboss cli](http://www.deegeu.com/3-ways-to-add-a-datasource-to-wildfly-9/) and [another way](http://www.nailedtothex.org/roller/kyle/entry/registering-postgresql-jdbc-driver-datasource)
    3. This is how we set it with [scripts that set it up when you deploy](http://www.radcortez.com/configure-jboss-wildfly-datasource-with-maven/)
+      Run the following command to create a module of the driver

+      			mvn process-resources wildfly:execute-commands -P "install-driver"

+     (This will remove it)

+     			mvn wildfly:execute-commands -P "remove-driver"

+     Run the following command to deploy the datasource

+     			mvn wildfly:execute-commands -P "install-contacts"

+     (This will remove it)

+     			mvn wildfly:execute-commands -P "remove-wow-auctions"

 Start the JBoss EAP Server